billweasley/billweasley.github.io/source/_posts/is-trust-rank-a-markov-chain.md

 Probably this is a boring topic with no-body-care models, but still we can have a quick discussion on this.
 Before start, I assume the reader has some basic knowledge in linear algebra, and know the basics about page rank and trust rank.

-The short answer to this question: yes (if I do not make any mistakes), Trust Rank is a Markov chain, with the selected initial seed vector is a essential part to determine its transition matrix.
+The short answer to this question: yes (if I do not make any mistakes), Trust Rank is a Markov chain, with the selected initial seed vector as a essential part to determine its transition matrix.

 I would start with page rank to have uniformed math annotations and then move to trust rank very briefly.
 The Page Rank part comes from the [link](http://statweb.stanford.edu/~tibs/sta306bfiles/pagerank/ryan/01-24-pr.pdf).